christianhuening/kubernetes-the-hard-way/docs/10-smoke-test.md

 kubectl expose deployment nginx --type NodePort
 ```

-> Note that --type=LoadBalancer will not work because we did not configure a cloud provider when bootstrapping this cluster.
+> Note that --type=LoadBalancer will not work because we did not set up the haproxy properly.
+Watch this space for updates.

 Grab the `NodePort` that was setup for the nginx service: